-Wine Consumption Around the World
+Wine Consumption Around the World in 2016

 The season for merriment and festive cheer is almost upon us with just 26 days til Christmas.
 And during this particularly booze fuelled time of year, we thought we’d take a look at how much people spend on wine across the globe, and the results are fairly impressive!

 For our latest study, we compared the Wine Institute’s data on the consumption of wine per person with the price of a standard bottle of wine (Numbeo data), and calculated the average amount each person spends on wine every year around the world.
 Check out the results in the infographic below:

 The average person in the UK drinks almost 30 bottles of wine each year, or the equivalent of 180 glasses.
 Each person spends approximately £194 per year and almost £7 on a bottle.

 Despite this seemingly impressive budget, there are 22 other countries in the world that spend more!
 So, where in the world is wine more popular?

 Wine Consumption in Europe